sergeivisotsky/oauth-social/README.md

 Authentication using social networks
 It should be possible:
 * See the page with button `Login with Facebook`
-* After hitting the button `Login with Facebook` the page with user first name, last name, age and other personal data should be opened.
+* After hitting the button `Login with Facebook` the page with userModel first name, last name, age and other personal data should be opened.